UBCMint/MINT_NTX2020_FixedChallenge/README.md

 ## Software

 ### Board Firmware
-Unfinished
+Unfinished - see programminginfo.txt

 ### Data processing (PC)
 unfinished

 ### Note:
-Due to the global ourbreak of COVID-19 the electrical subteam has been limited in our access to resources required to finish the electrical componentes of the EEG aquisiton board, and thus have been limited in firmware and software development.
+Due to the global ourbreak of COVID-19 the electrical subteam has been limited in our access to resources required to finish the the EEG aquisiton board, and thus have been limited in firmware and software development.

 ## Budget
 Below is the rough breakdown of costs, for those who want to replicate this design:

+---